Netherlands: Farmers create surprise in the elections and threaten the government's "green" plan - California18

 The anger of farmers is reflected at the ballot box, to the point of jeopardizing the government’s environmental ambitions.

 Political earthquake in the Netherlands!
-A few days ago, the “Farmer-Citizen Movement” (“BoerBurgerBeweging” or “BBB”), was still a microscopic party, which had only one elected, Caroline van der Plas, its leader, elected deputy in 2021 – on the day of her inauguration, she had arrived in Parliament by tractor.
+A few days ago, the “Farmer-Citizen Movement” (“BoerBurgerBeweging” or “BBB”), was still a microscopic party, which had only one elected representative, Caroline van der Plas, its leader, elected deputy in 2021 – on the day of her inauguration, she had arrived in Parliament by tractor.

 >> Netherlands: the “Citizen Farmer Movement” causes a stir before the local elections

-In the provincial elections of Wednesday March 15, surprise: he comes first in 11 provinces (out of 12).
-He breaks the barracks.
+In the provincial elections of Wednesday March 15, surprise: the BBB comes first… it breaks the house!
 And as these elections determine the composition of the Senate, BBB suddenly becomes the most powerful party there for the next four years.

 The symbol of the inverted flag

-No one saw it coming, nor Caroline van der Plas, nine the polls and even less the government.
-In front of her supporters on Wednesday evening, Caroline van der Plas wore her signature green nail polish and a ring adorned with an upturned Dutch flag, a symbol of anti-government protests.
+No one saw it coming: neither Caroline van der Plas, nine the polls…let alone the government.
+In front of her supporters on Wednesday evening, the new muse of the Dutch political landscape wore her usual green nail polish and a ring adorned with an overturned Dutch flag, a symbol of anti-government demonstrations.

-Normally, we would not speak on franceinfo of the Dutch provincial elections, which moreover do not even interest the Dutch themselves – that would be a bit pointed.
-Except that this year, the participation (about 57.5%) is the highest for years.
+Normally, these Dutch provincial elections do not really interest the Dutch.
+But this year the participation (about 57.5%) is exceptionally high.
 For the agricultural world, the stakes were enormous.

 Because it is at the level of the provinces that the government will set up in June its ambitious plan to reduce nitrogen emissions, intended to comply with European recommendations, but which arouses the anger of farmers.
 “We don’t really feel heard, sometimes we don’t even feel welcome in our own country anymore.“, told AFP last week Erik Stegink, national president of the BBB and pig farmer.